 1) My #1 Camera Pick for Travel and Home:

-The Sony a5100 (See on Amazon) has made me extremely happy since I purchased it in 2014, providing professional photo capabilities in an easy-to-use, affordable, not-too-large package.
+The Sony a5100 (See on Amazon) (See on FocusCamera) has made me extremely happy since I purchased it in 2014, providing professional photo capabilities in an easy-to-use, affordable, not-too-large package.
 This is the camera I most recommend to people who want a big step up from point-and-shoot cameras without the bulk, complexity, and expense of a DSLR.

 In fact, these “mirrorless” cameras with changeable lenses are becoming the hot thing with professionals and amateurs alike.
 I’ve also heard great things about another affordable mirrorless, the Sony a6000, but it doesn’t provide a flip-up selfie screen like the a5100, and I want my selfies!